cosmo3769/mobileNet_node_Browser/README.md

 4.In your terminal, type **touch predict.html** to make a file named as predict.html.

 **predict.html** - This will contain all the basic html form part, Bootstrap is used to make it look cooler.
-Tensorflow js and MobileNet model is imported in to this file.
+Tensorflow js and MobileNet model are imported in this file to load the mobileNet model.

 ```
 <!DOCTYPE html>